this week i tweeted:

 consider the following, dead-end dialogue:

-mentee: how should i test my idea?
+: how should i test my idea?mentor

-mentee: yeah… that’s easy for you to say. but i don’t have any {{ followers }}.
+: yeah… that’s easy for you to say. but i don’t have any {{ followers }}.

 now extrapolate this to any sort of advice. “build an MVP… work on it this weekend… raise money from friends and family… read this book…” then fill in the {{ blank }} with programming skills, time, connections, money.